ASE A4 Steering Suspension Practice Test

 Answer A is wrong.
 As automotive belts wear, they stretch and lose elasticity, making them vulnerable to noise and cracking.

 Answer B is correct.
 Aerated power steering fluid results in a moaning sound from the pump whenever the steering wheel is turned.
-The chirp is most likely related to the accessory/serpentine belt.
+The chirp or squeal is most likely related to the accessory/serpentine belt.

 Answer C is wrong.
-A weak belt tensioner results in a chirping or squealing sound.
+A weak belt tensioner produces a chirping or squealing sound.
 If a serpentine belt wears excessively on one of the edges, check pulley alignment.

 Answer D is wrong.
-Condensation collects overnight and causes a squeak when the engine is first started.
+Condensation collects overnight and causes a squeal when the engine is first started.
 The serpentine belt or tensioner may need to be adjusted or replaced.

 19. Even at low speeds, a vehicle leans and has excessive body sway when turning.
 Which of the following is MOST likely causing this sway?